debuglevel/omnitracker-git/README.md

 `scripts`, `ProblemArea`, `stringTranslations` and `stringTransShort` tables.

 # List all scripts
+To list all scripts, use the `list` command (although this is rather a command to check for a working database connection than anything useful):
 ```
 $ java -jar .\build\libs\omnitrackergit-0.0.1-SNAPSHOT-all.jar list
 274     | \(Alle Ordner)\BasicStat_Snapshot_AddPercentage